COMP2160-Game-Development/Prac-05/README.md

 ### Additional fonts (Optional)
 If you'd like, you can use different fonts for your different assets.
 We've provided you with two fonts in the template project inside the "Third Party Fonts" folder.
 To turn them into a Font Asset, right-click and select Create > TextMeshPro > Font Asset.
 You can download more fonts from [dafont.org](http://dafont.org/), but make sure they are public domain before using them!

-### Prac Complete!
-Save, commit and push your work now.

-## To receive full marks for today, show your tutor:
-* Your world space UIs showing creature stats.
-* Your working health bars.